jallowmodou/Data-Lake/README.md

 # Data-Lake-
-Data Lake for Exploratory Analysis and Visualization
+Data Lake for Exploratory Analysis and Visualizations on interactive Dashboards.